 Thanks to a very generous private donation, the District was able to design and construct two washroom stalls along the Rail Trail beside Wood Lake in Oyama.
-The artwork on the side of the building was is by Daniel Dearborn and depicts the scenic Oyama isthmus located between Wood Lake and Kalamalka Lake.
+The mural on the side of the building was commissioned by Daniel Dearborn and depicts the scenic location between Wood Lake and Kalamalka Lake.

+RECREATION PROGRAMS

-309 RECREATION PROGRAMS (253 IN 2023)
+(253 IN 2023)